atsign-foundation/at_gauges/README.md

 -->
 The at_gauges package is for Flutter developers who want to build beautiful and customizable gauges.

+Sadly this package has been migrated to the [at_viz package](https://pub.dev/packages/at_viz) as such, at_gauges is now depreciated.

 <!---
 Give some context and state the intent - we welcome contributions - we want pull requests and to hear about issues.
 Include the boilerplate language